The core of a successful business is not customers. It’s customers who are empowered.

 A content management system is a tool that manages and presents digital content, specifically to create landing pages, publish blog posts, etc. CMS software may serve everything you need to set up a knowledge base.

 Depending on the CMS you’re using, you may start with installing an extension to add the knowledge base to your website.
 Once you have it installed, you can get down to customizing the look of the self-service portal and adding content.

-- There’s plenty of plugins and themes to choose from
+Plenty of plugins and themes

 Basic knowledge of HTML is required

 Built-in help desk knowledge base

 Nearly every modern help desk software has the knowledge base/help center functionality.
 Depending on the vendor, it can sometimes be locked behind a paywall.
 But more often than not, companies offer a free trial or freemium plan.